-- We follow Highline Public
+We follow Highline Public

-Schools (HPS) for late starts and

-closures due to inclement
+Schools (HPS) for late starts and closures due to inclement

 weather.
 If HPS is not in session,

-the decision is made based on

-our ability to safely get our staff
+the decision is made based on our ability to safely get our staff

 to work and meet the children's

 needs.

-- Please ensure your contact information is updated in Brightwheel and notifications are on.
+Please ensure your contact information is updated in Brightwheel and notifications are on.

-Closures and Holidays
+02 - Enrollment Process and tuition Closures and Holidays